 Sure, people will think you’re a bit odd, but that’s just part and parcel of having a creative job:

 This example from Luke Trayser perfectly exemplifies what it’s like trying to explain what you do:

-The most important thing a brand can do is to harness the power of storytelling when communicating with their (potential) customers.
-It’s what we as humans understand best, and it’s what we as copywriters are meant to do.
+The most powerful thing a brand can do is harness to power of storytelling when communicating with their (potential) customers.

 Storytelling is what humans understand best, and it’s the fire that we copywriters have been charged by the divine scribes to tend.